fkmclane/cccom/README.md

-cccom
+CCCom
 =====

-cccom is a Wire-like communication library for the CC1101 wireless transceiver.
+CCCom is a Wire-like communication library for the CC1101 wireless transceiver.